decentpatterns/library/README.md

 This pattern library would not exist without YOUR contributions.
 Please feel free to open an issue or pull request to start a discussion or suggest changes to any of these patterns -- or add a new one!
 We are actively seeking more input and expertise to advance existing patterns we've already released in this repository.

-If you'd like to contribute to an existing pattern or propose a new pattern, please feel free to open a pull request or [open an issue](https://github.com/simplysecure/dots-patterns/issues/new/choose).
+If you'd like to contribute to an existing pattern or propose a new pattern, please feel free to open a pull request or [open an issue](https://github.com/decentpatterns/library/issues/new/choose).

 Stay up to date by watching this repository.
 Maintainers will be prompt in responding to inquiries!

 ## Governance

-Decentralization Off The Shelf is an initiative hosted by Simply Secure, a US-based nonprofit supporting the usability of safety and privacy tools.
+These patterns were originally developed at Simply Secure.

-The initiative is currently maintained by Eileen Wagner and Karissa McKelvey, and has a group of volunteer contributors and advisors.
+The initiative is currently maintained by Eileen Wagner, Karissa Rae McKelvey, Vincent Ahrend, and Ngoc Trieu and has a group of volunteer contributors and advisors.

 [Read more about governance structures and our Code of Conduct.](https://decentpatterns.xyz/governance/)

 ## Support Us

-You can support us by [donating to DOTS](https://decentpatterns.xyz/support-us/) or through direct contribution to this repository.
+You can support us by [donating](https://decentpatterns.xyz/support-us/) or through direct contribution to this repository.

 ### Backers